-The Georgian Bay, a large bay that makes up part of Lake Huron, is known for its pristine waters.
-While the Georgian Bay encompasses many cottage country areas, it is one of the best spots to head to during the days of blistering heat.
-From the Bruce Peninsula, which is famous for its hidden coves carved into the Niagara Escarpment and The Grotto, to Tobermory and its Flowerpot Island, there’s no shortage of beauty here.
+The Georgian Bay, part of Lake Huron, is known for its pristine waters, just north of Toronto.
+While it encompasses many cottage-country areas, it’s one of the best spots to head to during the days of blistering heat.
+From the Bruce Peninsula, famous for its hidden coves carved into the Niagara Escarpment and the Grotto, to Tobermory and its Flowerpot Island, there’s no shortage of beauty here.

-The Kawartha Lakes, commonly referred to as ‘The Kawarthas’, are a chain of lakes in south-central Ontario that form the upper part of the Trent River, with many of the lakes located in Peterborough.
-Cottages dot the shores of the lakes, and houseboats can be seen docked or cruising along the waters.
-While the Kawarthas are perfect for escaping the city and getting a slice of tranquility, there’s also plenty of things to do for the more active cottage-goers.
-There is hiking, cycling, skiing, golf, horseback riding, motorcycling, sightseeing, live music and bird-watching in addition to the usual boating affairs.
-If you’re new to the area, be sure to explore one of the Provincial Parks, Carden Plain for bird-watching, or one of the many Conservation areas for a taste of true wilderness.
+In south-central Ontario, the Kawarthas is a chain of lakes that forms the upper part of the Trent River.
+Cottages dot the lakes’ shores, and houseboats can be seen docked or cruising along the waters.
+While the Kawarthas are perfect for escaping the city to unwind, there’s plenty for active cottage-goers – from hiking, cycling and golf to horseback riding, motorcycling and live-music gigs.
+Explore Carden Plain for birdwatching or one of the many conservation areas for a taste of true wilderness.

-Thousand Islands is a remarkable sight to see.
-This group of over 1,800 islands that straddle the US-Canadian border in the St. Lawrence River should be on your list as a must-visit destination.
-What was once a retreat for the rich and famous in the 19th century is now an outdoor hub for the athletic, surrounded by lush foliage, islands and blue waters.
-Here, cruise through the waterways while viewing elaborate mansions like Boldt Castle on Heart Island and Singer Castle on Dark Island, take part in fishing or hiking, discover the area by cycling or by helicopter, go on a tour of the area or a dinner cruise, golf, kayak, attend a festival or event, or just simply kick back by the cool waters enjoying the beautiful scenery.
+The Thousand Islands is a remarkable group of more than 1,800 islands that straddle the US-Canadian border along the St Lawrence River.
+Once a retreat for the rich and famous in the 19th century, it’s now an outdoor hub for the athletic, surrounded by lush foliage and blue waters.
+Cruise through the waterways to see elaborate mansions such as Boldt Castle on Heart Island, head off on a fishing expedition or explore the area from above by helicopter.